-Staff Analysis: Staff performed a U&U analysis of ACW's water distribution system, wastewater treatment plant, and wastewater collection system.
+We reached this conclusion after performing a U&U analysis of ACW's water distribution system, wastewater treatment plant, and wastewater collection system.
 ACW purchases potable water from the City of Lakeland and resells it to the residents of Angler's Cove West; therefore, there is no water treatment plant.
-Staff's analyses and recommendations are discussed below.